 Access to a GPS file of the route

-Free pint of beer from our local, Ennerdale brewery.
-(This was a tremendous hit last year and many a pint was supped after the event)
+Free pint of beer from our local, Ennerdale Brewery (This was a tremendous hit again last year and many a pint was supped after the event)

-A chance to win one of, as many spot prizes that we can get our hands on again!
+An equal chance to win one of, as many prizes that we can get our hands on again!

 Note: This event is held under UK Athletics rules.
 Entrants must be 21yrs or over on raceday.
-Minimum kit will be required.
-GPS navigation file and Road Book will be included Trail Running Association Permit : Applied for.
-We will however, email out selected information and race day instructions, so please add the domain @sientries and @UKanTrail, to your email list of safe senders.
+Minimum kit as specified on the website will be required.

+Updated details and race day information will be published on our website (currently under revamp).
+It is important that you keep in touch for updates.
+We will however, email out selected information and race day instructions, so please add the domain @sientries to your email list of safe senders.